 - 1. Communicate proper behavior and the importance of good grades and citizenship. - 2.
 Publicly acknowledge students who are on the honor roll and those who have perfect attendance. - 3.
+Maintain security kits for each classroom in preparation for any emergence.

+4. The Gaggle system is used to provide a safe digital environment for students.

-Maintain security kits for each classroom in preparation for any emergence. - 4.
-Facilitate peer counseling that will work to provide conflict management and mentoring services to students and community outreach on positive lifestyles. - 5.
-Emergency services are coordinated with local law enforcement and emergency services agencies.
+5. Emergency services are coordinated with local law enforcement and emergency services agencies.
 This includes the use of the CATAPULT Emergency Management System.